CS50Hsinyu/MechaCar_Statistical_Analysis/README.md

 **Q2: What is the null hypothesis or alternative hypothesis?**
 A:
-     H<sub>0<sub>: There is no statistical difference between MechaCar’s cost and maintenance cost mean and the competition’s cost and maintenance cost mean.
+     H<sub>0</sub>: There is no statistical difference between MechaCar’s cost and maintenance cost mean and the competition’s cost and maintenance cost mean.

-     H<sub>a<sub>: There is a statistical difference between MechaCar’s cost and maintenance cost mean and the competition’s cost and maintenance cost mean.
+     H<sub>a</sub>: There is a statistical difference between MechaCar’s cost and maintenance cost mean and the competition’s cost and maintenance cost mean.

 **Q3: What statistical test would you use to test the hypothesis?
 And why?**